silvanamejia1/MEJIA-Python-Portfolio/README.md

     - **StreamlitAppFinal - EasyInvest App**: This folder contains an interactive financial planning app built using **Streamlit**.
 Inspired by my interest in finance and personal experience as a beginner investor, this app helps users easily understand how to allocate their income and build a personalized investment plan.
 Users can input key details like age, income, dependents, and risk tolerance to receive tailored recommendations, interactive visualizations, and beginner-friendly investment guidance.
 This project strengthens my portfolio by demonstrating how I can leverage **Python and Streamlit to design seamless and intuitive user experiences**.
 Through the app's interactive filters, clear visuals, and actionable investment suggestions, I show my ability to transform complex financial concepts into accessible tools.
 This tool seeks to respond to the lack of beginner-friendly financial planning apps and serves as a solution that adresses real user needs.
         - The [`StreamlitAppFinal`](https://github.com/silvanamejia1/MEJIA-Python-Portfolio/blob/main/Computing_2/StreamlitAppFinal/README.md) folder includes the full Streamlit app script and a detailed [`README.md`](https://github.com/silvanamejia1/MEJIA-Python-Portfolio/blob/main/Computing_2/StreamlitAppFinal/README.md) with setup instructions, feature explanations, and app usage examples.

-    - **Homework**: This folder contains additional assignments completed as part of the *Elements of Computing II* course.
-These homeworks reflect key concepts we've worked on in class and demonstrate my progression throughout the semester.
-        - The [`Homework`](https://github.com/silvanamejia1/MEJIA-Python-Portfolio/tree/main/Computing_2/Homework) folder includes a variety of coding exercises specificaly using spaCy and Python.